puppetlabs/puppet-docs/source/windows/from_source.markdown

 ### Git

-You will likely also need the current version of [MSYS GIT](http://code.google.com/p/msysgit/downloads/list).
+In addtion, you will likely need the current version of [MSYS GIT](http://code.google.com/p/msysgit/downloads/list).
 You will also want to set the following in your git config so that you don't create unnecessary mode bit changes when editing files on Windows:

     git config core.filemode false